-There has been some sharp criticism in recent years of the UCR reporting process.
-Criminal justice experts warn that crime statistics are unreliable (Sherman, 1998).
 For example, the FBI dropped Philadelphia from its national crime-reporting program because of egregious errors in crime reporting.
 The city had to draw its crime figures from the UCR system for 1996, 1997, and at least the first half of 1998 because of underreporting and general sloppiness.
 The problems resulted when the police failed to take written reports of all crimes, downgraded reports to less serious offenses, or failed to take these reports very seriously (Butterfield, 1998).
 These errors in one city raise questions regarding the validity of the decrease in violent crime rates reported in other jurisdictions in recent years.

-As mentioned, dark figure of crime exists because some people are reluctant to report crimes of violence to authorities because they fear retaliation or embarrassment or view the offenses as a private matter.
-According to the Bureau of Justice Statistics reported in 2008, of the nearly 3 million personal crimes unreported, the most common reason given for not reporting was it was a private or personal matter (19%).
+As mentioned, the dark figure of crime exists because some people are reluctant to report crimes of violence to authorities because they fear retaliation, embarrassment, or view the offenses as a private matter.
+According to the Bureau of Justice Statistics report in 2008, of the nearly 3 million personal crimes unreported, the most common reason given for not reporting was it was a private or personal matter (19%).
 Also, a number of victims may be crime participants who will not report their victimization for fear of arrest.
 Encounters with prostitutes or drug dealers may result in victimization of the client (robbery, assault, etc.), making it less likely that that person will file an official report.
 In addition, co-conspirators, such as drug dealers, robbers, and other criminal types, who disagree over the division of their illegal profits may victimize one another.